ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

 \section{Experiments}

-In this section, we present the performance of our model in the \qangaroo \cite{qan} dataset and the training process in detail.
-Then, the ablation study and the visualization will introduce the benefit of the model.
-Finally, the case study shows the relationship between the answers output from the models and human's reading results.
+We present the performance of our model on the \qangaroo \cite{qan} dataset and evaluate the performance in detail.
+Then, the ablation study and the visualization will demonstrate the benefit of the model.
+Finally, a case study shows the relationship between the answers output from the models and human reading results.